Ivan Franko: Commemoration in Ukraine

-As of November 2018 on the Ukrainian-controlled part of Ukraine there were 552 streets named after Ivan Franko.
+As of November 2018, in the Ukrainian-controlled part of Ukraine, there were 552 streets named after Ivan Franko, including one in the national capital Kyiv.

-He is also associated with the name Kameniar for his famous poem, "Kameniari" ("The Rock Breakers"), especially during the time of the Soviet regime.
+He is also associated with the name Kameniar after his famous poem, "Kameniari" ("The Stone-hewers"), especially during the time of the Soviet regime.
 Although he was a socialist, his political views mostly did not correspond to Soviet ideology.
 On 8 April 1978, the astronomer Nikolai Chernykh named an asteroid in honor of Franko by way of this name, 2428 Kamenyar.